andrewdushane/redux-connected-ui/README.md

 const rootReducer = combineReducers({
   // redux-connected-ui expects to be at the "ui" key of your store
-  // if you need to use a different key, see the `storeLocation` prop below
+  // if you need to use a different key, see "Using a different key" below
   ui: connectedReducer,
   ...reducers, // your other reducers
 });